lhami/sensometrics-r-tutorial-2024/docs/index.md

 We recommend that you download the pre-made archive of code and data from the [workshop github repo](https://github.com/lhami/pangborn-tutorial-2023).
 This archive, when unzipped, will have a folder structure and a `.Rproj` file.
 We recommend that you close out RStudio, unzip the archive, and double click the `.Rproj` file *in that folder*, which will open a new session of RStudio with proper setting (like the home directory) for the files for this workshop.

-In that folder, you will find a `data/` folder with the necessary data for the workshop, and a script named `eurosense-workshop-all-code.R`.
+In that folder, you will find a `data/` folder with the necessary data for the workshop, and a script named `pangborn-all-code.R`.
 This latter file contains all of the code demonstrated in this workshop for your future reference.
 You can also follow along with the code at the [workshop's page hosted on github.io](https://lhami.github.io/pangborn-tutorial-2023) (which you're reading right now), and which will remain available after this workshop.

 Once you're in RStudio, go to the `File > New File > R Script` menu to open a new script.
 We'll talk about how these work in a minute, but this is basically a workbook for you to store sequential lines of code to be run in the `Console`.
 It is where you can livecode along!
 Even though we are giving you all of the code you need right now, you will learn a lot more if you actively follow along, rather than just run that code.